-High retention rates, low student debt, and high graduate salaries earned the U of M the top ”rising star college“ title from Forbes magazine in 2014.
+High retention rates, low student debt, and high graduate salaries earned the U of M Forbes magazine's most recent "rising star college" title.

-The University is consistently named a “Best Value” by Kiplinger’s Personal Finance, USA Today, and Princeton Review.
+The University is consistently named a "Best Value" by Kiplinger's Personal Finance and Princeton Review.

-The University ranks first among the public universities in the Big Ten in the number of National Merit Scholars.
+The University ranks first among the public universities in the Big Ten and fourth among public universities in the U.S. in the number of National Merit Scholars.

-Basing its study on factors such as Nobel laureates and publications, the Academic Ranking of World Universities places the University of Minnesota Twin Cities ninth among public research universities in the United States, and 28th in the world.
+Basing its study on factors such as Nobel laureates and publications, the Academic Ranking of World Universities places the University of Minnesota Twin Cities ninth among public research universities in the United States, and 18th among public research universities in the world.

 This same study also ranked five academic fields at the U of M: